blackeyetech/cn-shell/README.md

   "QUIET": Disable all logging except for fatals, errors and warnings "SILENT": Disable all logging without exception

+- HTTP_KEEP_ALIVE_TIMEOUT: Use to spcify the HTTP keep alive timeout value in ms

 - CNA_HTTP_INTERFACE: Used to specify the interface to listen on.
 Default is "eth0"

 - CNA_HTTP_PORT: Used to specify the port to listen on.
 Default is "80"